The Best Day Trips From Cinque Terre, Italy

 From Lerici, head to Tellaro, which is about 4 km away – you can either walk (though it’s not a flat road) or take a boat or car.
 Tellaro is one of the prettiest little hamlets in Italy.
 Although it is quite small, it reminds me of the towns in Cinque Terre.

 It is definitely lesser-known and has fewer attractions, but I suggest getting lost in its streets, sitting at the marina, and enjoying the relaxed Italian life on this day trip.
+One of teh best day trips from Cinque Terre you can take!

 Day Trip to Florence